Jeong-Beom/Django_Practice/mysite01/README.md

 >        }
 >}
 >
-># mysite01 - if it exists domain. it is needed to open 80, 443 port.
+># mysite01 - if it exists domain. it is needed to open 80, 443 port. it is needed to change as environment.
 >server {
 >        listen 80;
 >        server_name {도메인 명칭};